 Receiving energy from what you’re doing is not as easy as it might seem.
 For starters, I don’t think we’re paying all the attention we can to all the energy we’re receiving.
 Most of the time we know in advance that our energy exchange will provide some kind of value back, and we’re focusing only on what we already know.

 You may spend the whole day at your job, and you’re receiving a weekly paycheck.
 This is all the energy you get back.
 Or, to be more specific, this is all the energy you think you get back.
 In fact, you’re receiving much more.
 You have some daily interactions with your colleagues, with your clients or with your employees.
 Maybe you travel a lot for business purposes.
-Or maybe you do a physical work and you’re body is thankful for that.
+Or maybe you do a physical work and your body is thankful for that.

 Receiving energy needs your full awareness.
-We’re exposed to a a million energy sources of energy every day, but our valves are closed.
+We’re exposed to a a million energy sources every day, but our valves are closed.
 Our awareness is focused only on our habitual patterns, we’re expecting energy only from certain sources and we’re constantly ignoring the other sources.
 Being aware means opening your energy valves to everything that may feed you.
 Opening your understanding and your consciousness to every potential encounter.
 Because every interaction is an energy source.

 Suppose you’re having already an energy receiving strategy.
 That’s only half of the journey.
 Why?
-Because even if you’re into a receiving mindset, you still have serious energy leaking.
+Because even if you’re into a receiving mindset, you still have one serious problem: energy leaking.
 And why is that?
 Well, the answer is so simple, yet so difficult to digest: because you’re giving it away.

 I may offend you here, but I’m so totally rejecting this type.
 Whenever I meet somebody who claims he puts others before himself , I take a step back.
 There is only one thing worse than a guy who claims he puts others before himself and that’s somebody who really does this.
 When I meet this kind of person I take two steps back.
 And, one step here, two steps there, I’m all dancing around, trying to escape the fake altruism wave.